 A Pearl that possesses true Orient, has an inner radiance and glow, and given time, will ultimately possess you.

-A poetic description that really does fit better than any scientific description was written by the English Renaissance poet, Thomas Campion, who described little pearls that 'looked like rosebuds fill'd with snow'.
+A poetic description that does fit better than any scientific description was written by the English Renaissance poet, Thomas Campion, who described little pearls that "looked like rosebuds fill'd with snow".
 (Wise, R., "A Meditation on Pearls" Pearl World, vol., no. 3, July-September 2001, pp. 10-11.)

 Orient, will only appear in cultured pearl varieties with a thick coating of nacre.
 Although 'orient' may occur in Akoya Pearls, be cautious, it could indicate a pearl cheat.

 Finished, good lady; the bright day is done.
-Now you too can grade pearls just like the experts!
+Now you too can grade pearls just like the experts using the above eight steps.

 Return to the top of Grading Pearls